nelsoft-easyshop/yilinker-express-api/doc/content/header.md

 Say we have `Aladdin` as the `client_key` and `Seven Dwarves` as the `client_secret`.
 The header is formed as follows:

 `Authorization: Basic QWxhZGRpbjpTZXZlbiBEd2FydmVz`

+## Default Shipper Address

+The client is required to set the `Default Shipper Address` API setting which can be found under the API header on the left navigation bar of the Client Portal Dashboard.
+This would be taken as the Shipper's address on all packages that the client will send under the API Framework.

+A tutorial on how to set the default shipper address can be found [here](https://i.imgur.com/ozrAcKU.gifv).
+If the client does not have an address yet, a tutorial on how to generate an address can be found [here](https://i.imgur.com/eW7HObI.gifv).